-5.00 Special Needs - English Language Learners (ELL)
+5.00 SPECIAL NEEDS - English Language Learner (ELL)

-- 5.01 The ELL funding amount shall be the amount authorized by law times the district's identified ELL students in the current school year. - 5.01.1 The number of identified ELL students shall be a total of all students identified as not proficient in the English language based upon approved English proficiency assessment instruments. - 5.01.2 Documentation to be used for the calculation of the number of identified ELL students must be submitted to the ADE no later than November 1 of each school year. - 5.01.3 An ELL student shall be counted as no more than one student for ELL funding purposes. - 5.02 School districts shall maintain documentation of each student identified as an ELL. - 5.03 For ELL funding purposes, State-approved English proficiency assessment instruments include:
+- 5.01 A school district shall conduct a Home Language Usage Survey for each student upon initial enrollment to identify students that need to be screened for English Language Learner (ELL) status. - 5.042 The ELL funding amount shall be the amount authorized by law multiplied by the district's identified ELL students in the current school year. - 5.042.1 The number of identified ELL students shall be a total of all students identified as not proficient in the English language based upon the statewide Entrance and Exit Procedures criteria, including an approved English proficiency assessment instrument. - 5.012.2 Documentation to be used for the calculation of the The number of identified ELL students must be submitted to the Department no later than November 1 of used for the funding calculation will be the Cycle 2 data submitted to the Division each school year.
+Districts must also have a clear APSCN Language Minority Student Error Report in order for funds to be released by the Division. - 5.042.3 An ELL student shall be counted as no more than one (1) student for ELL funding purposes. - 5.023 School districts shall maintain documentation of each student identified as an current or former ELL. - 5.034 For ELL funding purposes, the state-approved English proficiency assessment instruments include: is the English Language Proficiency Assessment for the 21st Century (ELPA21), Screener or Summative version. - 5.03.1 LAS (Language Assessment Scales);

-- 5.03.1 LAS (Language Assessment Scales); - 5.03.2 Maculaitis/MAC II Assessment of Competencies; and - 5.03.3 English Language Development Assessment English Language Proficiency Screener/TELPA. - 5.04 ELL funding shall be expended for eligible activities including, but not limited to, the following: - 5.04.1 Salaries for ELL-skilled instructional services (not supplanting district financial obligations for providing teachers for ELL students). - 5.04.2 Funds for teacher training, consultants, workshops, and ELL course work, including ADE sponsored training programs. - 5.04.3 Released-time for ELL program development. - 5.04.4 Selection and purchase of language-appropriate instructional and supplemental (enrichment) materials for ELL students (including computer-assisted technology and library materials). - 5.04.5 Language and cultural skills training for school-based health service providers, counseling service providers, and community liaison staff as needed to serve ELL students. - 5.04.6 Assessment activities, which include test administration, identification, placement, and review of ELL student academic progress, as well as evaluation activities to determine the effectiveness of the district's ELL program. - 5.04.7 Funds for the implementation of supplemental instructional services for ELL students. - 5.05 ELL funding may be carried over from one fiscal year to the next, but these funds shall remain restricted to those priority areas defined in these Rules except as otherwise allowed by law or rule. - 5.06 A description of ELL activities and funding shall be included in the district's ACSIP.
-The ACSIP will include how the funds will be spent, the person(s) responsible, a timeline, and the total amount of ELL funds budgeted. - 5.06.1 The total ELL funds budgeted in ACSIP shall agree with the total ELL expenditures budgeted in the school or school district's financial management software.
+- 5.03.2 Maculaitis/MAC II Assessment of Competencies; and - 5.03.3 English Language Development Assessment English Language Proficiency Screener/TELPA. - 5.045 ELL funding shall be expended for eligible activities including, but not limited to, the following: - 5.045.1 Salaries for ELL-skilled instructional services (not supplanting district financial obligations for providing teachers for ELL students). - 5.045.2 Funds for teacher training, consultants, workshops, and ELL course work, including ADE-sponsored training programs. - 5.045.3 Released-time for ELL program development. - 5.045.4 Selection and purchase of language-appropriate instructional and supplemental (enrichment) materials for ELL students, including computer-assisted technology and library materials. - 5.045.5 Language and cultural skills training for school-based health service providers, counseling service providers, and community liaison staff as needed to serve ELL students. - 5.045.6 Assessment activities, which include test administration, identification, placement, and review of ELL student academic progress, as well as evaluation activities to determine the effectiveness of the district's ELL program. - 5.045.7 Funds for the implementation of supplemental instructional services for ELL students. - 5.056 ELL funding may be carried over from one fiscal year to the next, but these funds shall remain restricted to those priority areas defined in these Rules except as otherwise allowed by law or rule. - 5.067 A description and budget of ELL activities and funding shall be included in the district's Arkansas Comprehensive School Improvement Plan (ACSIP) financial management software. - 5.06.1 The total ELL funds shall be budgeted in the school or school district's financial management software. - 5.08 A public school district shall offer a Language Instruction Educational Program for identified ELL students in accordance with all applicable federal laws and regulations, including without limitation, the Equal Educational Opportunities Act